fherrerac/log-analyzer/README.md

     ...
     Time to process logs: 0 mins 22 secs

-    Step One)
+    Step Two)
     Processing sessions for user: 71f28176
     Processing sessions for user: b3a60c78
     ...
     Time to process sessions: 0 mins 32 secs

+**Step One)**

-**Step One)** First, each log entry is analyzed and inserted into the "requests" table.
+Each log entry is analyzed and inserted into the "requests" table.
 Turns out not all log entries are valid user requests (eg. GET /).

+**Step Two)**

-**Step Two)** Second, for each user, his list of requests is analyzed and the table sessions is populated:
+For each user, his list of requests is analyzed and the table sessions is populated:

             List<Request> requests = logAnalyzerDaoMySql.getUserRequests(userId, keepDbConnection);
             for (Request request : requests) {